NFL Security says Bush victim of threats by agent

-The NFL Players Association and NFL Security have concluded that sports agent David Caravantes and fledgling marketing company New Era Sports used an attorney to try and force USC running back Reggie Bush to pay them $3.2 million after Bush decided not to sign with the group, sources told ESPN's Joe Schad on Thursday.
+The NFL Players Union and NFL Security has advised the top four teams in the NFL draft that it has been provided information indicating sports agent David Caravantes and marketing company New Era Sports used an attorney to try and force USC running back Reggie Bush to pay them $3.2 million after Bush decided not to sign with the group, sources told ESPN's Joe Schad on Thursday.

 According to the sources, Caravantes threatened to reveal embarrassing personal information about the Bush family if he did not receive the money.
 Sources also say Caravantes tried to evict the family from a San Diego house they rented from his business associate Michael Michaels.

 The NFLPA claims in a disciplinary complaint written Thursday that Brian Watkins, an attorney allegedly representing Caravantes and New Era Sports, engaged in unlawful conduct by demanding payment in at least three letters.
 Those letters were dated Feb.
 13, March 7 and April 26, a source said.
 In another letter to the Bush family, dated March 2, Watkins identifies his clients as New Era Sports and Caravantes.
 New Era Sports marketing materials identify Caravantes as Chief Executive Officer, according to the source.

 Gene Upshaw, executive director of the NFLPA, confirmed Friday that the investigation of Caravantes has begun.

 "I can't comment on specifics of the investigation while it is going on, according to our organization's regulations," he said.
 "Until the process is completed, we can't comment, other than the investigation is ongoing.